jmZhangbb/FPMW/README.md

 # FPMW
-Frequency Perturbation Based Generative Model Watermarking
+This is the code for the paper "Frequency Perturbation Based Generative Model Watermarking"